Cosmological parameter inference with Bayesian statistics: Fitting a straight-line

 where $U[\alpha,\beta]$ are uniform distributions with lower limit $\alpha$ and upper limit $\beta$.

-From equation \eqref{GLik} we can write our likelihood as
+From Equation \eqref{GLik}, we can write our likelihood as

-where $y_d$ is our data taken from the dataset $D=D_1+D_2$ and $\sigma_d$ its errors.
+where $y_d$ is our data taken from the dataset $D=D_1+D_2$, and $\sigma_d$ its errors.

-We use the MHA to generate our MCMC.
-In our analysis we ran 5 chains with 10,000 steps for each one.
-We ran each chain with a temperature $T=2$ and we thinned them every 50 steps.
-The results we obtained correspond to $a=2.982 \pm 0.047$ and $b=1.994 \pm 0.013$, and their posterior distributions are plotted in Figure \ref{contour_1}.
+We use the MHA to generate the Markov chains.
+In our analysis, we ran 5 chains with 10,000 steps for each one.
+We ran each chain with temperature $T=2$ and we thinned them every 50 steps.
+The result corresponds to $a=2.982 \pm 0.047$ and $b=1.994 \pm 0.013$, and their posterior distributions are plotted in Figure \ref{contour_1}.
 Notice that there are some regions where the frequency of events in our sample is increased.
-So we can say that such parameter regions seem to more likely match the data.
-Additionally we compute the Gelman-Rubin criterion for each variable in order to verify that our results converged, i.e. for a is $1.000017$ and for b is $1.000291$.
-We see that this number is very close to 1, so our convergence criterion is fulfilled.
-Right panel of Figure \ref{contour_1} displays the $1-4\ \sigma$ confidence regions.
-We also add a point in red to show the real value for our parameters.
-The real value for $a$ and $b$ are inside of the curve corresponding to one standard deviation of our estimations in the inferential method.
+So, we can say that such parameter regions seem more likely to match the data.
+Additionally, we compute the Gelman-Rubin criterion for each variable in order to verify that our results converged, i.e., for $a$ is $1.000017$, and for $b$ is $1.000291$.
+We see that this number is very close to 1, so our convergence criterion is achieved.
+The bottom panel of Figure \ref{contour_1} displays the $1-4\ \sigma$ confidence regions.
+We also added a point in red to show the real value for our parameters.
+The real value for $a$ and $b$ are within the curve corresponding to one standard deviation of our estimations in the inferential method.

-We continue with the autocorrelation plots.
-As we mentioned, we need these plots to be small as $k$ increases in order to consider that our analysis is converging.
-We see in Figure \ref{autocorr} such plots and notice that our convergence criteria is fulfilled.
-Then, in Case 1 we can see that the model $H_0$ looks to be a very good estimation procedure. \\
+As we mentioned, we need the autocorrelation to be small as $k$ increases in order to consider that our analysis is converging.
+We see in Figure \ref{autocorr} such plots and notice that our convergence criterion is fulfilled.
+Then, in Case 1, we can see that the model $H_0$ seems to be a very good estimation procedure.